 Aeration is most effective in the peak of growing season, before the heat of summer takes hold.
-If you have warm season grass that goes dormant in winter, mid to late spring is the best time to aerate.
+If you have warm season grass that goes dormant in winter, mid to late spring, after spring green up, is the best time to aerate.
 If you have cool season grass that stays green all year, wait until early fall.

 For best results, aerate a day or two after a soaking rain or after irrigating, when the soil will be less hard and easier to penetrate with an aerator.